zaoyang/30-days-of-vue/day-24/day-24.cq.md

 # Vue Router

-With our application scaffold established in the last article, let's see how we can enable routing in our Pokémon app.
-We’ll use Vue’s official client-side routing library, [__Vue Router__](https://router.vuejs.org/), to achieve this.
+> With our application scaffold established in the last article, let's use Vue's official client-side routing library, __Vue Router__, to enable routing in our application.

 ## Vue Router

-In order to use the Vue Router library, we'll need to first install it into our project:
+In order to use the [__Vue Router__](https://router.vuejs.org/) library, we'll need to first install it into our project:

 ```shell
 npm install vue-router --save